Nashville 4th of July: Things to Do, Fireworks, Concerts & More

 All Day family-friendly party in the Nations.

-With plenty of activities for the kids (including laser shows!), a great view of the downtown fireworks, and easy parking (!!), the Adventure Science Center’s Red, White, and BOOM event is well worth the price of admission!
+With plenty of activities for the kids, a great view of the downtown fireworks, and easy parking (!!), the Adventure Science Center’s Red, White, and BOOM event is well worth the price of admission!
 Go early to take advantage of both the museum entry and the special activities.

 A Fourth of July Celebration at the Pool Club